hpi-swa-teaching/TabletopUI/README.md

 ### Fight Mode
 When the gamemaster is selected, one can choose to begin an initiative roll.
 The command to start an initiative roll is ```start fight```.
 After this command, all players except the gamemaster may now roll a dice to determine their fight position.
 Not all players have to roll the dice.
 The gamemaster ends the dice roll round with ``finalize initiative``.
 Now, the fight begins and the players can roll the dice in the order which appears in the pop up player list.
+A player can roll the dice as often as he/she wants to and ends its turn manually by typing "end turn".
 At any time the gamemaster can remove players from the fight via the command ```remove [playername]```.
 To end the fight and return to the default mode the gamemaster can use ```end fight```.